UoB-COMSM0166/2025-group-28/README.md

 Sprint 2 (Blue): 13th February to 2nd April

 Over the course of this sprint, the team focused on expanding the game’s scope and perfecting its visual style.
 We also first introduced the game’s main twist, “Slow Meow”, a slow-motion ability that AstroCat can use.
 We introduced the following features:

-Multiple rooms with doors as transitions between them
+- Multiple rooms with doors as transitions between them.

-Custom assets
+- Custom assets.

-New mob types, adding variety and challenge to the gameplay
+- New mob types, adding variety and challenge to the gameplay.
 The goal of this sprint was to improve the MVP and focus on creating a complete feeling and visually engaging game.

 Sprint 3 (Purple): 3rd of April to the 28th of April

 In this sprint, we updated the “Slow Meow” mechanic, the defining twist of our game.
 We focused on:

-Slow meow balance, ultimately tweaking the twist several times until it felt rewarding, useful and fun to use
+- Slow meow balance, ultimately tweaking the twist several times until it felt rewarding, useful and fun to use.

-General gameplay balance for better pacing, making sure to start with easier rooms and increase difficulty as the player progresses
+- General gameplay balance for better pacing, making sure to start with easier rooms and increase difficulty as the player progresses.

-Updating mob AI for better pathing, with unique mob patterns for variety
+- Updating mob AI for better pathing, with unique mob patterns for variety.

-Overall polish, focusing on UI tweaks, animations and quality-of-life improvements for the user (such as being able to change keybinds or view clear instructions in game),
+- Overall polish, focusing on UI tweaks, animations and quality-of-life improvements for the user (such as being able to change keybinds or view clear instructions in game).

-PvP mode as user feedback suggested it would be fun for players to compete against each other
+- PvP mode as user feedback suggested it would be fun for players to compete against each other.

-Player score, so that progressing through rooms and killing mobs felt more meaningful
+- Player score, so that progressing through rooms and killing mobs felt more rewarding.

 Sprint 3.5 (Orange): 29th of April to 5th May

 A short sprint to resolve technical debt and ensure the code remained readable and concise.
 We removed redundant assets, refactored overcomplicated methods, and cleaned up the project’s structure so that the game would be in a good state to move forwards for our future plans.
 The layout is clear for any future developers’ benefit.

-Agile Methods
+# Agile Methods

 We kept things simple and effective when it came to communication.
 In person meetings were our go-to for deeper discussion and reflective decision-making.
 Outside of working hours, we leaned heavily on WhatsApp.
 It was our main space to share updates, quick questions and check in with each other.
 We would often update the Kanban board whenever anything significant was to be fixed, implemented or changed.
 When we couldn’t meet in person, FaceTime helped fill in the gaps with personal, real-time conversations.